Snowflake-Labs/terraform-provider-snowflake/docs/resources/dynamic_table.md

 - `comment` (String) Specifies a comment for the dynamic table.
 - `or_replace` (Boolean) Specifies whether to replace the dynamic table if it already exists.
 - `refresh_mode` (String) INCREMENTAL if the dynamic table will use incremental refreshes, or FULL if it will recompute the whole table on every refresh.
+- `initialize` (String) Specifies the behavior of the initial refresh of the dynamic table.
+This property cannot be altered after you create the dynamic table.

 ### Read-Only